r4sas/PBinCLI/README.md

 pip3 install pbincli
 ```

-*Note: if you used installation with `virtualenv`, don't forget to activate it before usage: call `. /path/to/venv/bin/activate` in terminal*
+*Note*: if you used installation with `virtualenv`, don't forget to activate it before usage: call `. /path/to/venv/bin/activate` in terminal

 Configuration
 =====